shawngong/Swagger-Node-Express-For-Existing-APIs/README.md

 		"https"
 	]
 ```
-## tags
+## Tags

-`tags` are allow for all the methods of an API to be grouped together.
+`tags` allow for all the methods of an API to be grouped together.
 The tags should be described in the top of the `.json` file.

 ```Javascript
 	...